 For example: if the Sake is premium, it will be more expensive and qualitative.
 It will be of more interest to an informed drinker, of the high professional social category who lives in a first-rate city like Shanghai or Beijing and to promote it as a high-value gift in lower tiers cities.
 It will then be necessary to make the communication according to these criteria, through platforms, social networks, and KOLs of reference for this social environment.

-- Have a Website in Mandarin optimized to work in China (aka no google pluggins to avoid broken pages)
+- Have a Website in Mandarin optimized to work in China (aka no google plugins to avoid broken pages)

-- Site hosted in China -not necessary but getting a chinese ICP licence help with Website authority on Baidu.
+- Site hosted in China -not necessary but getting a Chinese ICP license help with Website authority on Baidu.